Mind over matter.

 Daily Diary – Day 44

 It was nearly 1 pm before I had completed all of my domestic chores, including submitting my soul to the tax office – a task I had delayed for as long as possible on Day 43.
 The day’s uphill trek to the outskirts of Kaiserstuhl Conservation Park didn’t intimidate me.
 But, the prospect of hitting the trail again solo, following two days of sociable familiarity, left me feeling awkwardly detached.
-Nevertheless, I had no option.
-I had to push through it.
+Nevertheless, I had to push through it.

 My mind kept recycling one strong-willed statement: you will only do this once, make the most of it.
 I had just over two weeks before I arrived at the Cape Jervis trailhead.
 That’s all!
 Two weeks!
 There was so much still to see.
-Bountiful plantation forests, a sprawling cityscape, the vast blue ocean, kilometres of pristine beach and another dozen or so conservation parks awaited me on the trail.
+Bountiful plantation forests, a sprawling cityscape, the vast blue ocean, stretches of pristine beach and another dozen or so conservation parks awaited me on the trail.
 Sentimentality could wait.

 Kaiserstuhl Conservation Park is home to native birds such as blue wrens, finches, honeyeaters, parrots and thornbills.
 Many of the bird populations are declining in the Mount Lofty Ranges, even in parks, due to fragmentation of their territories.

 I picked up where I left the trail at the southern end of the Tanunda main street.
-Weaving through classically small-town suburbia, I soon arrived at the lengthy Basedow Road.
+Weaving through classical small-town suburbia, I soon arrived at the lengthy Basedow Road.
 Then, after several kilometres of countrified housing estates and famous vineyards, I arrived at my final Barossan goodbye.

 An old friend by the name of Adele had actively followed my adventure and generously invited me into her home for a parting lunch.
 She was truly one of my biggest trail angels.
-In truth, this wonderful woman had supported me (as well as numerous others in the region) for far longer than my Heysen Trail journey.
+But in truth, this wonderful woman had supported me (as well as numerous others in the region) for far longer than my Heysen Trail journey.
 I was eager for a long-overdue catch-up.

 Some two hours later, after a substantial schnitzel roll, a delicious dessert, two glasses of wine and a thoroughly engaging chat, I, somewhat sluggishly, continued my trek toward the valley’s neighbouring hills.
 The sun had already begun to dip by the time I lumbered up the livestock-lined slopes.

-The rising moon had made a headstart on the setting sun and, for the first hour of my journey through Kaiserstuhl Conservation Park, the reflective celestial body bled red over the surrounding bushland.
+The rising moon had made a headstart on the setting sun and, for the first hour of my journey through Kaiserstuhl Conservation Park, the celestial body bled red over the surrounding bushland.
 I could only vaguely remember the area from a primary school excursion some 20 years earlier and, while the night sky illuminated a surprising amount of the dense vegetation, the dimly lit silhouettes weren’t enough to kickstart my hazy memory.
 Thankfully, the route’s retroreflective trail markers gleamed brightly in the moonlight and the path soon spat me out at Rossiters Hut.

 With my belly still bulging from Adele’s delicious farewell lunch, I didn’t bother preparing dinner and promptly tucked myself into bed.
 Despite averaging a meagre 10.3 trail kilometres a day since leaving Kapunda, my body felt tired.
 Before long, I fell asleep.
-I’d have to rediscover my hiking legs on Day 45, however, the rest of the Heysen Trail would see a sharp increase in daily distances.
+I’d have to rediscover my hiking legs on Day 45, however, as the rest of the Heysen Trail would see a sharp increase in daily distances.

 All the details.